netxms/netxms-doc/admin/event-processing.rst

 -----------------------------------

 You can terminate or resolve all active alarms with given key as a reaction for the event.
 To do this, select :guilabel:`Terminate alarm` radio button or :guilabel:`Resolve alarm` radio button in alarm configuration dialog and enter value for alarm key.
 For that field you can use macros described in the :ref:`event-processing-macros` chapter.

 Escalation
 ----------

 As it was described in :ref:`generating_alarms` chapter there is possibility to generate new event if alarm stay in :guilabel:`Outstanding` state for too long.
 Escalation is built on this option.
 When alarm was generated, but no action was done from operator in predefined time, new event can be generated and this time email or SMS can be sent to operator or to it's manager.
 This escalation process can have as many steps as it is required.

 .. _actions:

 Actions
 =======

 In addition to alarm generation server can perform various types of actions as a reaction to an event.
 Action types available in |product_name| are described in the following sections.
 Each action can be separately disabled in action configuration.

 After the action is added, it can be edited to add delay time and timer key.
-This option can be used to prevent notification send in case if problem solved quickly enough.
+This option can be used to prevent notification sending in case if problem solved quickly enough.
 Key is a free form string that support :ref:`macro<event-processing-macros>` and delay is the delay time in seconds before action is executed.

 The next example shows the configuration for the situation when there is no need to notify anyone if node went down and back up in just a minute.

 .. figure:: _images/delayed_action.png